-My son loves his computer games.
-He has to complete the level before he can switch off the game console.
+He loves his computer games and must complete the level before he can switch off the game console.
 I have seen him play many games and I know that you can save some games throughout the level at saving stations.
-You don’t actually have to complete the whole level.
+You don’t have to complete the whole level.

-He associates different games with particular places, so at home, he likes to play the Lego games, at his dads he likes to play FIFA and at my partners he wants to play Human: Fall Flat.
+Most times, he associates different games with places, so at home, he likes to play the Lego games, at his dads he likes to play FIFA and at my partners he wants to play Human: Fall Flat.

-My son loves his DVD collection.
-He is a big fan of movie trilogies.
-He has to have the complete set.
+In terms of completing tasks, my son loves his DVD collection.
+It is acknowledged that he is a big fan of movie trilogies and must have the complete set.
 He is very particular about where he places his DVDs.
 He puts his DVDs all in order, and I am not allowed to touch them.
 If I move one out of place, he would be able to notice this straight away.